 If you are looking for trilobites in Pennsylvania, the further East you go, the larger the finds tend to be.
 This is due to the older rocks in the East from when trilobites were in their prime.
 These western Pennsylvania specimens exist but can be challenging to find due to their tiny size.

 The general distributions of Trilobites in Pennsylvanian rocks, as it pertains to stratigraphy and paleoecology, are not well known (Brezinski 1989).
-They are described as a rare find, and I can attest to that.
+They are a rare find, and I can attest to that.
 I’ve only found about a half dozen examples over the past two years of searching through local rocks.